 - Store personal files in the Documents library, and back it up regularly. - Back up templates that are stored in their associated directories. - Save customized settings that appear in a window, toolbar, or menu bar by taking a screen shot of your settings.
 The screen shot can be a time-saver if you have to reset your preferences. - When backing up to discs, number each disc after removing it from the drive. - NOTE: For detailed instructions on various backup and restore options, perform a search for these topics in Help and Support.
-To access Help and Support, select Start > Help and Support. - NOTE: Windows includes the User Account Control feature to improve the security of your computer.
-You may be prompted for your permission or password.
-Refer to Help and Support.
-To access Help and Support, select Start > Help and Support.
+To access Help and Support, select Start > Help and Support. - NOTE: You may be prompted by User Account Control for your permission or password when you perform certain tasks.
+To continue a task, select the appropriate option.
+For information about User Account Control, see Help and Support: Select Start > Help and Support.